The fate of the Fermi surface coupled to a single-wave-vector cavity mode

 We can now use the mean-field equations (restricted to the renormalized hot spots) to separately determine the critical temperatures for Cooper and PDW instabilities, yielding

 whereas for the XCON sector one obtains where we give the leading exponential correction.
 The linear dependence on $g$ also appears in other models with fixed momentum transfer~\cite{Rademaker2016,Gao2020,Chakraborty2021}.
 However, in our case where this fixed momentum is also strictly non-zero, $T_c$ becomes independent of the sign of $g$, since any initial state has to undergo an even number of scattering events to return to itself: e.g.~in the Cooper channel $(\khs, -\khs) \xrightarrow{g}(\khs-\ve Q_c, -\khs +\ve Q_c) \xrightarrow{g}(\khs, -\khs)$.
 As a consequence, all the non-superradiant instabilities occur for both attractive and repulsive interactions, as shown in Fig.~\ref{fig:PD-sketch}.
 Due to the symmetry~\eqref{eq:alpha_rot}, Cooper pairing and PDW states are degenerate, as the results for $T_c$ confirm.
+Since the degeneracy follows from a symmetry of the microscopic Hamiltonian, it is exact and will not be lifted upon the inclusion of higher orders or fluctuations.
 Comparison of Eqs.~\eqref{eq:main_TCD} and~\eqref{eq:main_TCX} shows that pairing always dominates in the relevant experimental regime $\epsilon_{\khs + \ve Q_c} \sim \eF $ and $|g|/\eF\ll 1$ due to the next-to-leading order terms.
 These arise from the first shifted copies of the hot spots and explain the suppression of XCON: To create a particle-particle pair, only the necessary energy to scatter from the FS to the shifted copies is required.
 In contrast, the particle-hole pair in the case of XCON needs, in addition, a thermally excited particle at the shifted copy that turns into the hole.
 At low $T$, such an excited state has an exponentially small probability.
-This is confirmed by the numerics, and, for this reason, in the following, we focus only on the dominant pairing channels.
+This has also been confirmed in the numerics: By initializing the system in a generic superposition of Cooper, PDW and XCON order parameters, the iterative calculation always converges to a state where the XCON is suppressed.
+For this reason, in the following, we focus only on the dominant pairing channels.

-For a standing-wave cavity, the same qualitative statements apply.
-In particular, to leading order, all instabilities emerge at $T_c=|g|/4$.
-Again, pairing dominates and occurs in a superposition of Cooper and PDW channels.
-Consequently, the phase diagram of Fig.~\ref{fig:PD-sketch} applies to both cavity geometries.